jrah/teadictionary/content/teas/chunmee-taipan-superior.md

   appearance, this strong, earthy tea is known for its eyebrow-shaped leaf (Chun mee) and roasted green tea flavor with a smooth finish.
 An early spring tea to be enjoyed at any time of day that will clean your body and mind.
+image: /images/uploads/chunmeetaipansuperior.png
 ingredients: 'pure luxury green tea from Hunan, China'
+keywords: 'Grassy, Smooth, Refreshing, Bright, Relaxed'
 notes: 'Delightful hint of grassy notes.
 Smooth, refreshing and clean.'
-guide: >-
-  Pour a cup of 80-90° C water with one teaspoon of "Chunmee Taipan Superior" and let steep for 2-4 minutes. .
+guide: Pour a cup of 80-90° C water with one teaspoon and let steep for 2-4 minutes.
 color: dark-blue
 volume: '10.0'
 carousel_images: